munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## See Also

-*   This pattern is a close cousin to
-    <a class="pattern" href="context-parameter.html">Context Parameter</a>.
-    It's basically a context parameter where the "parameter" is `this`.

-    These patterns can be used in tandem.
-You may have a single sandbox method that provides some operations by making them protected on `this` (this pattern) and that also passes in a context parameter or two that provide other operations.

 *   When you apply the
     <a class="pattern href="update-method.html">Update Method</a> pattern, your
     update method will very often also be a sandbox method.